brucegarro/chinese-sentiment-classification/README.md

 The training code was developed on a single instance Ubuntu 18.04.1 machine using an Nvidia GeForce RTX 2070 8GB GPU

-## Download Datasets

-This project contains code to process the Ren-CECps dataset.
-This can be obtained by contacting the publisher through this link: http://a1-www.is.tokushima-u.ac.jp/member/ren/Ren-CECps1.0/Ren-CECps1.0.html

-This project also makes use of the Tencent AILab word embeddings for preprocessing text before feeding into models for training.
-Find the word embeddings here: https://ai.tencent.com/ailab/nlp/en/embedding.html